openwdl/wdl/SPEC.md

 1. `Array[X]`: The array to split.
 May be empty.
 2. `Int`: The desired length of the sub-arrays.
 Must be > 0.

-**Returns**: An array of sub-arrays, where each sub-array is the same length except possibly the last one.
+**Returns**: An array of sub-arrays, where each sub-array is of length `N` except possibly the last one.

 <details>
 <summary>